TIGNUM/SwiftChart/README.md

 Please use [Synx](https://github.com/venmo/synx) to ensure that the project file structure matches Xcode's groups.
 This makes it easier to navigate the project through GitHub's web interface.
 Once installed you can run Synx by `cd`ing into the projects root and running:

 `synx qot.xcodeproj`

+# Project Structure

+We are aiming to use a combination of the [coordinator pattern](http://khanlou.com/2015/10/coordinators-redux/) and MVVM with reactive view models.
+Coordinators should be lightweight and manage the setting up and flow between view controllers including applying transitions through `UIPresentationController`s etc. They act as glue resulting in decoupled view controllers.

+In general:

+- A coordinator will be initialized with an existing view controller and once the `start` method is called transition to a new view controller that they manage.
+- They will set up that view controller with a view model and any other required objects/values.
+- They will act as the delegate of that view controller responding to events that will change data or should instantiate new view controllers.
+- They may spawn child coordinators to manage view controllers that they transition too.